tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/HttpContext.md

 builder.Services.AddHttpContextAccessor();
 ```

-After that the `IHttpContextAccessor` service can be injected wherever a service can be injected, i.e. constructors, properties, `[FromServices]` controller action parameters, etc. Check the `Dependency Injection` text of this group of texts.
+After that the `IHttpContextAccessor` service can be injected anywhere a service can be injected, i.e. constructors, properties, `[FromServices]` controller action parameters, etc. Check the `Dependency Injection` text of this group of texts.